Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Introduction

-The dynamics of the expanding bubbles of the broken phase is determined by the interaction of the plasma particles with the scalar field, which can be macroscopically parameterized as a friction term, usually denoted as $\eta$ \cite{Ignatius:1993qn,Huber:2008hg, Espinosa:2010hh, Hindmarsh:2013xza}.
-In general, bubble walls expand at a speed $\xi_w$, determined by $\eta$.
-If the friction is not sufficient to reach a terminal velocity, the bubbles may run away \cite{Bodeker:2009qy}.
-However, first-order electroweak phase transitions are expected not to reach this regime \cite{Bodeker:2017cim}.
-In this case, the long-lasting nature of the sound waves promotes them to the dominant source of GWs.
-Only if the phase transition is supercooled, it effectively occurs in vacuum and hence the production of sound waves is negligible \cite{Caprini:2015zlo,vonHarling:2017yew,Kobakhidze:2017mru,Caprini:2019egz}.
+The dynamics of the expanding bubbles of the broken phase is determined by the interaction of the plasma particles with the scalar field, which is commonly modeled as a friction term \cite{Ignatius:1993qn,Huber:2008hg, Espinosa:2010hh, Hindmarsh:2013xza}.
+If the friction is strong enough, we expect the expanding bubble walls to reach a terminal velocity $\xi_w$, which depends on the specific value of the friction term.
+On the contrary, the bubbles may run away when the friction is not sufficiently strong \cite{Bodeker:2009qy}.
+However, first-order electroweak phase transitions are expected to rarely reach this regime \cite{Bodeker:2017cim}.
+If the bubbles do not run away, the long-lasting nature of the sound waves promotes them as the dominant source of GWs.
+Only if the phase transition is supercooled, it effectively occurs in a vacuum and hence the production of sound waves is negligible \cite{Caprini:2015zlo,vonHarling:2017yew,Kobakhidze:2017mru,Caprini:2019egz}.

 The development of turbulence can occur due to the interaction of the scalar field and the plasma \cite{Witten:1984rs,Kosowsky:1994cy}, or in the presence of a primordial magnetic field \cite{Quashnock:1988vs,Brandenburg:1996fc}, due to the extremely high conductivity and Reynolds number in the early Universe \cite{Ahonen:1996nq,Arnold:2000dr}.
 The production of GWs from vortical turbulence has been found to be subdominant with respect to the one from acoustic turbulence \cite{RoperPol:2019wvy}.
 However, it is not clear how much energy is converted from sound waves into turbulence once this regime takes over, or if vortical motions can be directly sourced from bubble collisions \cite{Cutting:2019zws}.
 Moreover, the time scales corresponding to each production mechanism are not well understood.
-This information determines the resulting GW amplitudes, see, e.g., refs.~\cite{Caprini:2019egz,RoperPol:2023bqa}.
+This information determines the resulting GW amplitudes, see, e.g., Refs.~\cite{Caprini:2019egz,RoperPol:2023bqa}.